trynthink/scout/docs/ecm_schema.rst

 .. tip::

    If the ECM technology can be applied to both new construction and existing buildings but with differing energy performance, installed costs, and/or service life, those differing values should be specified explicitly in the :ref:`json-energy_efficiency`, :ref:`json-installed_cost`, and/or :ref:`json-product_lifetime` fields.
+This specification method is explained in the :ref:`ecm-features-detailed-input` section.

 .. _json-fuel_type: